Barchok-Kiposmet/Week-11/explanation.md

 To accommodate the processed spreadsheets from Zoho with an updated date and time

-* There are 3 types of xaml files used to create automation, these are as follows;
+* There are 2 types of xaml files used to create automation, these are as follows; SaaS was embeded in the main workflow and not separate.

 # Main.xaml